Director, Appalachian Rural Health Institute Diabetes and Endocrine Center

 Schwartz's basic research focuses on the role of "toll-like receptors" (TLR) in auto-immune endocrine diseases.
 Recently, Schwartz and his research team began working on a potential diabetes treatment with a compound called C-10.
 The compound blocks abnormal expression ofTLR and may offer a new type of treatment for diseases such as Type I diabetes, atherosclerosis and certain cancers in the near future.

 The work is co-funded by the National Institutes of Health (NIH) and Interthyr Corporation.
-Leonard D. Kohn, M.D., chief executive officer of Interthyr and retired COM distinguished senior research scientist, discovered C-10 while working at the NIH, and brought the compound to Ohio University for development prior to his retirement.
+The late Leonard D. Kohn, M.D., chief executive officer of Interthyr and retired COM distinguished senior research scientist, discovered C-10 while working at the NIH, and brought the compound to Ohio University for development prior to his retirement.

 Schwartz also promotes basic research through the Diabetes and Endocrine Diseases Biorepository, which he established at Ohio University.
 The biorepository stores blood samples of patients from University Medical Associates and the Cornwell Diabetes and Endocrine Center at O'Bleness Memorial Hospital within the local community.